How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each hard, white, opaque gelatin capsule, imprinted with "F150" contains fluconazole 150 mg.
+Each hard, white, opaque gelatin capsule, imprinted with "F150" contains 150 mg of fluconazole.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, lactose monohydrate, microcrystalline cellulose, stearic acid, talc, gelatin, and titanium dioxide.

 How should I use this medication?